Nathanael349/My-Application-Project/README.md

 # My-Application-Project
-This project is basically a mobile job search application that is used to find jobs that are taken from a Job Search API.
+This project is a mobile job search application that is used to find jobs that are taken from a Job Search API.
+The project is also in the master branch, not in the main branch :).